share redemption agreement

 If your company refuses to repurchase its shares despite the shareholder agreement containing such terms, you may be able to sue it for breach of contract and shareholder oppression.
 While it may seem simple, making a claim without legal representation can be risky.

-A commercial litigation lawyer can help you negotiate with the company.
+A shareholder disputes lawyer can help you negotiate with the company.
 They will also navigate the legal system using their knowledge and experience.
-A simple consultation lets you understand what needs to be done and how a commercial litigation lawyer may help your case.
+A simple consultation lets you understand what needs to be done and how a shareholder disputes lawyer may help your case.